donkirkby/chess-kit/CONTRIBUTING.md

 The web site uses the [Bulma Clean theme], which is based on [Bulma].
 The [Bulma colours] can be particularly helpful to learn about.

+The callouts use [Font Awesome icons], and you can search for many more free icons there.

 GitHub generates all the web pages from markdown files, but it can be useful to test out that process before you commit changes.
 See the detailed instructions for setting up [Jekyll], but the main command is this: